HarnoorG/Data-Analysis-Portfolio/CRIME-WEATHER-AND-DAYLIGHT-SAVINGS-PROJECT/README.md

 5. [R Code and Estimation Results](https://github.com/HarnoorG/SQL-Portfolio/tree/main/CRIME-WEATHER-AND-DAYLIGHT-SAVINGS-PROJECT#r-code-and-estimation-results)

 ## Introduction
-This project is an extension of the crime and weather (hyperlink) project that I previously did.
+This project is an extension of the [crime and weather project](https://github.com/HarnoorG/Data-Analysis-Portfolio/tree/main/CRIME-AND-WEATHER-PROJECT) that I previously did.
 In that project, I looked at the relationship between crime and weather, specifically the summer months when it tends to be hotter.
 I tried to see if more crime occurred in the heat as well as examine other trends between weather and crime.

 Here, I want to take it a step further by looking at the impact that weather and daylight savings time have on crime prevalence in Vancouver.
 In Vancouver, the switch to daylight savings time occurs every year in March, but it used to occur in April before that.
 This change in date is useful to us in our efforts to use causal inference to find the effect of daylight savings time on crime.
 British Columbia is considering making daylight saving time the permanent time so estimating the effect of it on crime could be useful to policymakers.